 C willingly gave me the camper to take.
 I asked for the camper because I knew she would sell it immediately.
 At the time I was thinking we would talk – maybe reconcile – and I wanted to protect the camper that was so important to her from the wrath of her anger and vengeance.
 She can be impulsive and vindictive.

-To my point, about a month after C asked me to leave she called A, the woman storing the camper from me, and tried to get it back.
+To my point, about a month after C asked me to leave she called A, the woman storing the camper from Us, and tried to get it back.

 Apparently, the conversation didn’t go well.

 It sounds like C was trying to recruit pity and girl power anger from A and get her on Team C. A is a no-nonsense woman and a friend, and told C she was being a bitch and should grow up.
 She told C to talk to me instead of spreading rumors about me.
 At least, that is what I was told by a very pissed off A that wanted me to explain why C was calling her and inserting information that didn’t involve her.

 As A said to me, “It is none of my business.
 You didn’t cheat on me.”

 She also called C a “bitch”.

 C immediately accused me of recruiting people against her and spreading rumors.
 She blocked A on all social media…and anyone else that has told her to grow up and talk to me.